-What happens during an appointment with a Career Counselor?
+What happens during an appointment with a Career Advisor?

 Appointments are individualized to meet the specific needs of each student.
 During these appointments, we will address any questions or concerns you might have, from choosing a major, to finding an internship or job; to helping you determine a career path.
 We may discuss your familial, academic, social and work backgrounds, and discuss your future goals and provide tools and resources to help you achieve those goals.